 2. Rough-dry your hair.

 By rough-dry, we mean blotting and squeezing the moisture out of hair with a towel right out of the shower.
 Resist the urge to rub vigorously, as this can break or damage your strands.
 Ed’s note: Particularly frizz-prone?
-Try using a clean T-shirt to blot water from your strands.
-The smooth cotton surface makes it perfect for absorbing moisture, while minimizing friction.
+Try using a clean T-shirt to blot the water from your strands.
+The smooth cotton surface makes it perfect for absorbing moisture while minimizing friction.
 This helps result in less of a frizzy halo.

 3. Spray on a heat protectant.

 A thermal protectant both acts as a shield for hot spots and heat damage from your dryer, as well as a styling primer, providing slip and moisture to help aid in detangling.
 After hair is evenly coated, comb through with a wide-toothed comb or detangling brush to remove any knots.

 4. Apply your blow dry agent.